Victoria School: Art Elective Programme

 The Art Elective Programme (AEP) leads to the GCE Ordinary Level Higher Art examination.
 The AEP is offered to academically good students with talent in art.
 For lower secondary classes, the AEP class is not entirely made up of AEP students.
 Usually, about a third of the class will take AEP lessons, while the other two-thirds will have Home Economics or Design & Technology lessons.
 For upper secondary classes, AEP lessons are conducted after normal school hours.

 Regional Studies Programme

 Students in the Regional Studies Programme (RSP) learn about Southeast Asian culture and contemporary society.
 The curriculum includes overseas immersion programmes and structured enrichment modules spread throughout the course.
-Other schools in Singapore that have the Regional Studies Programme offer Malay as a third language, but since the Singapore Indonesian School is situated opposite Victoria School's campus at Siglap, students in the RSP programme take Indonesian as a third language.
+Other schools in Singapore that have the Regional Studies Programme offer Malay as a third language (MSP), but since the Singapore Indonesian School is situated opposite Victoria School's campus at Siglap, students in the RSP programme take Indonesian as a third language, also known as Bahasa Indonesia (BI).